 Breakfast Work Day Starts before 6:30 a.m.

-Lunch Between hours of 11 and 2
+Lunch Between hours of 11 a.m. and 2 p.m.

 Dinner Work Day Ends after 7 p.m.

 Per Diem Rates will be paid based on the Federal Government allowable rates.
 Current rates can be found at www.gsa.gov and usually vary by location.